back to Axiomatic Language Home Page

 We then incrementally "eat" prefixes from each ph#d while outputting

-a dictionary word whose digit string matches this prefix.
+dictionary words whose digit string matches each prefix.
 If no word can

 be matched at some point, a single digit of ph#d is copied to the output.